alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 As mentioned earlier, running Puzzles are Magic in maintenance mode currently costs about $16/month.
-For archiving purposes, sometime after the hunt, you'll want to convert your website into a static resource.
+For archiving purposes, sometime after the hunt, you'll want to convert your website into a fully static site.
 This brings your maintenance costs to almost zero.
 Amazon S3 costs just a few cents per GB of storage and data transfer, and Github Pages lets you host a static site for free.

-We're in the middle of converting Puzzles are Magic into a static website.
-The main blocker is the interactive puzzles.
-All the core logic for these puzzles is server side, and we need to port all the server-side logic into client-side Javascript before we can flip the switch.

-If you have a lot of interactive puzzles, or you are hosting from a personal server, or you'd rather pay the server costs instead of spending time doing the static conversion, you can skip this step.
+Try to have a static answer checker ready to go before hunt ends.
+Even if all your solutions are ready the instant hunt ends, you want to give solvers the ability to check their answers spoiler-free.

+As for converting the rest of the site, well, that can take some time.
+Remember how I said interactive puzzles should have all their logic be server-side?
+Well, making them work client-side basically means rewriting all the code to run in-browser.

+If you'd rather pay the server costs than deal with these headaches, then sure, leave the site as-is.
+Personally, I'd rather not pay $16/month for the rest of my life, and when I find free time I'm going to start converting everything.

+For non-interactive puzzles, the command [mentioned here](https://www.linuxjournal.com/content/downloading-entire-web-site-wget) seemed to work for me, but you should double check the links yourself, especially if your paths include Unicode characters.